 According to the Income Tax Act of India, the fair market value of any immovable property such as house would be either the cost of acquisition of the property or the price that the property would be ordinarily fetching in the open market on the basis of the report as obtained by the declaring party after getting it justified from a registered valuer, whichever is higher.

 Some of the acceptable ways to estimate the Fair Market Value of a property include:

-Professional Appraisal: This basically involves a professional appraiser, a certified professional trained adequately in order to valuate properties fairly.
-This professional appraiser helps the seller and the buyer to estimate the realistic value of the property in consideration.
+Professional Appraisal: This basically involves a professional appraiser, a certified professional trained adequately in order to evaluate properties fairly.
+This professional appraiser helps the seller and the buyer to estimate the real value of the property in consideration.

 The various factors affecting the Fair Market Value of the Property include: